 Your computer’s performance can noticeably degrade when the RAM (Random Access Memory) becomes full.
-If you’ve ever experienced sluggish response times, longer loading processes, or a system freeze when juggling multiple tasks or running memory-intensive applications, a full RAM might be the culprit.
+If you’ve ever experienced sluggish response times, longer loading processes, or a system freeze when juggling multiple tasks or running memory-intensive applications, full RAM might be the culprit.
 Let’s dive into the reasons behind this issue and how to address it.

 When RAM is full, your computer has limited options for managing new data.
 Here are the key reasons why this affects performance: